Logan Thomas injury isn’t as bad as WFT feared, but it’s unclear how long he’ll be out

 “Landon came in, got treatment and looked actually very good,” Rivera said.
 “I know the doctors are going to take another look at him and we’re going to continue to monitor that the next couple of days, but I am anticipating — I got my fingers crossed — that he is cleared for Wednesday’s practice.”

-The reinforcements will be helpful for Washington’s defense, especially as it gears up for a critical stretch against NFC East opponents.
-But losing Thomas would be another blow for the offense.
+The reinforcements will be helpful for Washington’s defense, especially as it gears up for its closing stretch against NFC East opponents.
+But losing Thomas would be another blow to the offense.

 Thomas was injured when Raiders defensive end Yannick Ngakoue went low for a block and took out Thomas’s knees.
 Thomas, who was only in his second game back in action after suffering a hamstring injury earlier in the season, writhed in pain as trainers and the team physician tended to him on the field.
 He eventually walked off on his own and later was seen limping out of the stadium.
 But there was concern that the injury was significant.